raspberrypilearning/sunset/en/step_8.md

 --- task ---
-Add a `when key pressed` event, and choose up arrow on the menu
+Add a `when key pressed`{:class="block3events"} event, and choose up arrow on the menu
 ```blocks3
 +when [up arrow v] key pressed
 ```